Calebe94/tinytools/tgoeswall/README.md

 This script downloads one image every 10 minutes from GOES server, and applyes it as your wallpaper.

+To install this script, avoid doing it with `root`.
+Install it using `sudo`.

 ## Dependencies

 * wget